greatbigstorm/bigstorm-stage-plugin/readme.txt

 No, the plugin only modifies robots.txt on domains ending with .greatbigstorm.com

 == Changelog ==

+= 1.0.5 =
+* Add common status monitors and utilities to the allowlist.

 = 1.0.4 =
 * Add crawler allowlist to explicitly permit known non-search bots (default includes "Plesk screenshot bot").
 New filter: `bigstorm_stage_crawler_allowlist`.